casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 ### The Example Design
-In order to demonstrate the basic use of hardware interfaces and software interaction, this design will implement 3 different functions on the board:
+In order to demonstrate the basic use of hardware interfaces and software interaction, this design will implement three different functions on the board:

 1. A Flashing LED
 2. A Software Controllable Counter